Spiryl/pymetr/docs/packaging.rst

 Conclusion
 ----------

-Installing the PyInstrument package is straightforward, whether for use in other projects or for development.
+Installing the Pymetr package is straightforward, whether for use in other projects or for development.
 The `setup.py` file is crucial for defining package metadata, dependencies, and more.
 For development purposes, installing in editable mode is highly recommended to facilitate testing and iteration.

 For more information on packaging Python projects, refer to the official Python Packaging User Guide: https://packaging.python.org/tutorials/packaging-projects/